Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

-summary: This is an introduction to using Terraform to manage Snowflake
+summary: Learn how to manage Snowflake using Terraform
 id: terraforming_snowflake
 categories: getting-started
 environments: web